kubermatic/kubermatic/docs/proposals/example.md

 ## Motivation and Background

-*What is the background and why do we want to deplyo it e.g.*
+*What is the background and why do we want to deploy it e.g.*

 The current approaches to deploy and manage k8s nodes come with several downsides: